 In total, 600 eyes with senile cataract that underwent phacoemulsification with implantation of intraocular lenses were included in this study.
-Patients were divided into two groups: the first group was the group with senile cataract and PEX (300 eyes), and the second, control group (300 eyes), were senile cataract patients without PEX.
-Phacoemulsification was performed by one surgeon in the period from May 2005 to January 2011 at the Ophthalmology Clinic of the Niš Clinical Center.
+Patients were divided into two groups: the first group was the group with senile cataract and PEX (300 eyes) and the second, control group (300 eyes) were senile cataract patients without PEX.
+Phacoemulsification was performed by one surgeon in the period from May 2005 to January 2011 at the Ophthalmology Clinic of the Clinical Center Niš.

-Exclusion criteria were traumatic cataract, high values of IOP in patients requiring a previous antiglaucomatous surgery, uncontrolled diabetes and acute cardiovascular events (hypertension resistant to therapy, arrhythmia etc.).
-The complete ophthalmologic examination was done preoperatively, on the first and the seventh day, as well as six months after the cataract surgery.
+Exclusion criteria were a traumatic cataract, high values of intraocular pressure in patients requiring a previous antiglaucomatous surgery, uncontrolled diabetes and acute cardiovascular events

+(hypertension resistant to therapy, arrhythmia etc.).
+The complete ophthalmologic examination was done preoperatively, 1st and 7th day and 6 months after the cataract surgery.

-All the surgeries were performed using the Millennium apparatus (Bausch & Lomb, Bridgewater, NJ, USA) with "burst" mode and implantation of hydrophilic acrylic flexible lenses.
-Local peribulbar anesthesia was performed in all the patients, with corneal incision of 3 mm and application of cohesive viscoelastic for performing continuous capsulorhexis.
+All the surgeries were performed using the apparatus Millennium Bausch&Lomb with "burst" mode and implantation of hydrophilic acrylic flexible lenses.
+In all the patients local peribulbar anesthesia was performed, with corneal incision of 3mm and application of cohesive viscoelastic for performing continuous capsulorhexis.

-Student's t-test and χ^2 test were used for statistical analysis of clinical demographic characteristics and frequency of operative complications.
+Student's t-test and chi-square test were used for statistical analyzes of clinical demographic characteristics and frequency of operative complications.